 The last song I’d like to call out is the title track.
 To readers who know my affection for vocals, it may come as a bit of a surprise that I chose to highlight an instrumental.
 Well, it’s not that I don’t like instrumentals – after all, I’m a big fan of Pink Floyd’s ’70s albums that are filled with instrumental parts.
 But after a while, I simply feel the need to hear some vocals!
 In part, I also chose Hollywood Dream since it was co-written by the McCulloch brothers, making it the only original that wasn’t penned by Keen.
 BTW, Jimmy McCulloch was only 15 years when he recorded this tune with the band.

 In early 1971, Thunderclap Newman brought in Australian musicians Roger Felice (drums) and Ronnie Peel (bass) to create a new touring lineup.
-This was followed by another tour with Deep Purple through England and Scotland between January and April 1971.
+This was followed by another tour with Deep Purple that included Sweden, Norway and Denmark.
 And then it was suddenly all over for the band.
 Why?
 Referencing a 1972 interview Newman gave to the New Musical Express (now known as NME), Wikipedia hints to personal friction between Newman and Keen.
 It’s unfortunate when egos clash, but certainly not unheard of, especially in music!

 Keen went on to record two solo albums, Previous Convictions (1973) and Y’ Know Wot I Mean?
 (1975), and also played as a session musician with Rod Stewart, The Mission and Kenny G. Sadly, he passed away from heart failure at the age of 62 on March 12, 2002.